 What you can do

-Make a list of:
+Before your appointment make a list of:

-- Symptoms that concern you and when they began
+- Symptoms that concern you and when they began.

-- All medications, vitamins and other supplements your child takes, including doses
+- All medicines, vitamins and other supplements your child takes, including doses.

-- Questions to ask your doctor
+- Questions to ask the health care professional.

 Take a relative or friend with you, if possible, to help you remember the information you receive.